-- 4.31.
-The Act allows the ACCC to grant authorisation for a limited period of time.15 This enables the ACCC to be in a position to be satisfied that the likely public benefits will outweigh the detriment for the period of authorisation.
-It also enables the ACCC to review the authorisation, and the public benefits and detriments that have resulted, after an appropriate period. - 4.32.
+- 4.35.
+The Act allows the ACCC to grant authorisation for a limited period of time.
+This enables the ACCC to be in a position to be satisfied that the likely public benefits will outweigh the detriment for the period of authorisation.
+It also enables the ACCC to review the authorisation, and the public benefits and detriments that have resulted, after an appropriate period. - 4.36.
 The Applicants seek authorisation for 12 months from the date of the ACCC's final determination.
-However, the ACCC is not convinced that such a long period is required given the uncertainty associated with the potential effects of the COVID-19 pandemic on the fuel sector, the fact that the Participating Entities have not yet engaged in any coordinating activities under the interim authorisation and lack of submissions from market participants to date. - 4.33.
-The ACCC proposes to grant authorisation for 6 months from the date on which final authorisation is granted. - 4.34.
-At this time, the ACCC considers that this will be sufficient for the COVID-19 related threats to fuel security to dissipate and for markets to return substantially to their pre-COVID state, or alternatively, for the Applicants to gain sufficient information about the likely future state of fuel markets to be able to determine appropriate next steps. - 4.35.
-The ACCC will further consider the appropriate length of the authorisation, including any submissions it receives, when it makes its final decision.
+However, the ACCC is not convinced that such a long period is required.
+While there remains uncertainty about the potential effects of the COVID-19 pandemic on the fuel sector, the Participating Entities have managed to deal with supply and demand challenges to date without relying on the interim authorisation.
+RACQ has also submitted that while it supports the draft determination as an interim measure, in its view the arrangement should be as brief as possible. - 4.37.
+The ACCC grants authorisation until 31 March 2021.
+At this time, the ACCC considers that this will be sufficient for the COVID-19 related threats to fuel security to dissipate and for markets to return substantially to their pre-COVID state, or alternatively, for the Applicants to gain sufficient information about the likely future state of fuel markets to be able to determine appropriate next steps.